 Wilbur started using it on his team and bringing cases with him to sell on his route.
 People loved it because it was humane, and also because it eliminated the two to three days that it took to recover from the blistering.
 People could now just apply Absorbine Liniment and relieve pain in fatigued muscles and joints, without the down time from blistering.

 Soft tissue management has always been a major use of liniment, but Absorbine soon became known as a medicine chest in a bottle because it has powerful antiseptic properties that help prevent bacterial and fungal infections.
 Farmers learned that Absorbine helped to prevent rain-rot, summer itch, tail itch and minor skin infections that are common in horses.
-There is a recipe right on the bottle for making a body wash for your horse that refreshes, disinfects and washes away sweat and grim from hard working horses.
+There is a recipe right on the bottle for making a body wash for your horse that refreshes, disinfects and washes away sweat and grime from hard working horses.
 The product caught on quickly, and the business grew.
 Today, Absorbine Veterinary Liniment is sold online, in tack shops across America and around the world in the classic ochre colored bottle.

 The combined effect of our liniment and the act of rubbing it onto the horse by hand creates a special synergy.
 The physical action of the rubbing accelerates the blood flow even more, helping the body heal itself.
 As an added benefit, when you rub down the horse, you are touching every part of the legs, observing any bumps, heat, swelling etc. This proven hands-on style of horse management is practiced by farriers and horse health experts around the world.
 They know the best way to treat any ailment is to know about it early, before it causes a domino effect on the horses health.